San Francisco Services

 Distribution Agent

-As a distribution agent in San Francisco, FedReceiver manages the fair and court-supervised distribution of recovered assets, class action settlements, or restitution funds to beneficiaries and creditors.
+As a distribution agent in San Francisco, FedReceiver administers the fair and court-supervised distribution of recovered funds, settlements, or restitution to beneficiaries and creditors.

 -